Could Your Child Benefit From a Behavioural Psychologist?

 A child behavioural psychologist can implement an ABA based program by:

-- Assessing your child’s skills and challenges (e.g. your child may struggle to form positive relationships with their peers)
+- Assessing your child’s skills and challenges (e.g. your child may struggle with peer relationship problems)

 - Setting goals for your child